dalum/Gloria.jl/README.md

 # Gloria
-Gloria is a simple 2D game engine built on top of [SDL2](https://github.com/jonathanBieler/SimpleDirectMediaLayer.jl).
+Gloria is a simple 2D game engine built on top of [SDL2](https://github.com/jonathanBieler/SimpleDirectMediaLayer.jl) and written in pure Julia.

 It is not actively developed, but should be reasonably stable.